Biegus/DiamondFlasher/README.md

 ## Basic rules

 You are (almost) always in certain context.
-You can check commands available by typing "help".
+You can check commands available by typing *help*

-Arguments should by wrap in *"*.
+Arguments should by wrap in *"*

-Arguments that description starts with *?* are optional.
+Arguments that description starts with *?* are optional

 ## How to use